[15:12] Sam Eyre

-This week our Associate Director Emma headed over to the How To Academy to listen to MIT professor Max Tegmark talk about his new AI book Life 3.0: Being Human in the Age of Artificial Intelligence… From emerging technologies to space travel to the importance of safety engineering, he covered a whole host of important topics around the current AI debate (read a good overview in this guardian article).
+This week our Associate Director, Emma, attended the How To Academy to listen to MIT professor Max Tegmark talk about his new AI book Life 3.0: Being Human in the Age of Artificial Intelligence… From emerging technologies to space travel to the importance of safety engineering, he covered a whole host of important topics around the current AI debate (read a good overview in this guardian article).

 It’s certainly got us talking at our new HQ over in East London; is the potential of AI and computer super intelligence a friend or foe?
 Our news feeds are clearly eavesdropping as we’ve been bombarded with news of AI breakthroughs this week and we wanted to share them with you lovely lot as it’s got us pretty excited.